abyssDS/sfmlWiki/TutorialImageManager.md

 }
 ```

 I hope that I was able to help you and that you understood how to handle images to prevent reloading them all the time.
-You can also download this article as [PDF](http://dl.dropbox.com/u/2541480/image_manager_tutorial.pdf).

 Have a look at the whole source code of the image-manager:

 ## image_manager.h

 ```c++
 #ifndef IMAGE_MANAGER_H_
 #define IMAGE_MANAGER_H_